Importing Packages

 plt.plot(row["time"], row["depth"])

-To select Trawl regions, close regions, and plot regions, one can also just run the following using the object’s plot function:
+To select Hake regions, close regions, and plot regions, we can also just run the following using the object’s plot function:

 Echogram Data Reading and Plotting#

-Let’s now download and plot an echogram created using Echopype.
+Let’s now download a zip file containing backscatter data and plot an echogram created using Echopype.
 Echopype is a comprehensive software designed for parsing sonar backscatter and conducting scientific computations.
-It offers a wide array of functionalities, including the creation of echograms, which are visual representations formed by the echoes received from sonar signals.
+It offers a wide array of functionalities, including the plotting of echograms, which are visual representations formed by the echoes received from sonar signals.
 Additionally, Echopype seamlessly integrates with Echoregions, a specialized software for parsing echogram annotations.
 For now, we will primarily be working with the ds_Sv["Sv"] backscatter volume data variable, which when plotted becomes an echogram, but there are many more data variables that can be used when working with Echopype.

 # Download example Echopype Sv Zarr File